jina-ai/jina/README.md

 <!-- start jina-description -->

-Jina is an MLOps framework to build multimodal AI microservice-based applications written in Python that can communicate via gRPC, HTTP and WebSocket protocols.
+Jina lets you build multimodal AI services and pipelines that communicate via gRPC, HTTP and WebSockets, then scale them up and deploy to production.
+You can focus on your logic and algorithms, without worrying about the infrastructure complexity.
-It allows developers to build and serve **services** and **pipelines** while **scaling** and **deploying** them to a production while removing the complexity, letting them focus on the logic/algorithmic part, saving valuable time and resources for engineering teams.

-Jina aims to provide a smooth Pythonic experience transitioning from local deployment to deploying to advanced orchestration frameworks such as Docker-Compose, Kubernetes, or Jina AI Cloud.
-It handles the infrastructure complexity, making advanced solution engineering and cloud-native technologies accessible to every developer.
+Jina provides a smooth Pythonic experience transitioning from local deployment to advanced orchestration frameworks like Docker-Compose, Kubernetes, or Jina AI Cloud.
+Jina makes advanced solution engineering and cloud-native technologies accessible to every developer.

 <p align="center">
 <strong><a href="#build-ai-services">Build and deploy a gRPC microservice</a> • <a href="#build-a-pipeline">Build and deploy a pipeline</a></strong>